ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 > **"What must be protected so that this person can remain a person?"**

+And the next question is:

+> **"What must be made possible so that this person can actually live?"**

 The answer begins with the Baseline.

 It continues with autonomy.

 It expands through relationship.

+It is nourished by beauty.

+It is animated by play.

+It is restored through rest.

+It is opened by wonder.

 It is tested by conflict.

+It is strengthened through responsibility.

+It is made possible by the freedom to experiment.

-It is proven by how the system responds to vulnerability, failure, disagreement, and harm.
+It is kept human by the right to make mistakes and learn.

-**Flow is not ethical because it claims to be good.**
+Flow is not ethical because it claims to be good.

-**Flow is ethical only to the extent that its structures protect people, preserve agency, recognize harm, and remain willing to change.**
+Flow is ethical only to the extent that its structures:

+- protect people;
+- preserve agency;
+- recognize harm;
+- make room for joy;
+- welcome beauty;
+- protect rest;
+- permit experimentation;
+- allow people to fail without losing their humanity;
+- require responsibility for preventable harm;
+- learn from what goes wrong;
+- and remain willing to change.

+**A system should not merely keep people alive.**

+**It should help create conditions in which life can become worth living.**

 ---

 **STATUS:** FOUNDATIONAL ETHICAL FRAMEWORK
-**VERSION:** 1.0
+**VERSION:** 2.0
 **GOVERNANCE:** Subject to the constitutional principles of Flow
 **BASELINE REFERENCE:** RESOURCE_METRIC_STANDARDS.md
 **REVIEW:** Required after major implementation, ethical failure, or substantial new evidence

+**FINAL COMMITMENT:**

+> **No person should have to become less alive in order to be safe.**
+>
+> **No person should have to become perfect in order to belong.**
+>
+> **No system should call itself regenerative if it protects survival while forgetting life.**